duncanmurray/lsyncd_update/README.md

                         The location of your lsyncd configuration template -c file, --credfile file
-                        The location of your pyrax configuration file -v, --verbose         Turn on debug verbosity
+                        The location of your pyrax configuration file -p directory, --logpath directory
+                        The directory to create log files in -v, --verbose         Turn on debug verbosity
 ```